doyinbedinod/AI-Chatbot/README.md

 ---

 <b>AI Chatbot</b> is a modern, responsive conversational assistant built with <strong>HTML, CSS, and JavaScript</strong>, seamlessly integrated with a <strong>Node.js + Express</strong> backend.
-It leverages the power of <strong>OpenRouter's LLM API</strong> to deliver intelligent, real-time interactions—offering a fast, elegant, and intuitive user experience inspired by ChatGPT.
+It leverages the power of <strong>OpenRouter's LLM API</strong> to deliver intelligent, real-time interactions, offering a fast, elegant, and intuitive user experience inspired by ChatGPT.

 ---